Published date

 The Committee recommended several changes to the Bill after considering extensive feedback from leaseholders, iwi, interest groups and the wider public.

 Minister for Land Information Damien O’Connor recently provided an update on the Bill and the changes recommended by the Committee to Farmers Weekly.
-If you missed it, you can view it online (on page 40).
+If you missed it, you can view it on page 40 of Farmers Weekly, 12 July 2021.

 The Bill will now proceed to a second reading.
 At this stage, the Government’s intention is that the Bill is passed before the end of the year.
 We will keep you updated as it continues through the Parliamentary process.